adamgordonbell/amphetype_new/README.md

 ![Typer](screenshots/typer.png)

 License and Disclaimers
+# Warning about databases/statistics:

+The database/statistics of this fork should be considered unstable.
+In addition, some of the options here (e.g. automatically inserting space) can significantly change the resulting statistics.

+It is therefore recommended to use a different database for this fork than with other versions of amphetype, and to make regular backups of any important data.

 Amphetype is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by